 A Tech & Learning blog hit some brief highlights:

 Insights from the Edsby learning management system and other sources

 Identification of at-risk students and improvement areas

 Roger Riddell of Education Dive wrote about Edsby’s new capabilities in two roundups from ISTE: In Tuesday at ISTE 2016: 21st Century administrators and 1:1 best practices, he cited Edsby’s ability to incorporate other LMS or other data and its massive scalability.

-The new analytics engine can offer data insights from Edsby’s own LMS or others, can identify where students are struggling most and suggest instruction corrections or additional PD for educators, and can be scaled for even the largest districts, like the 206,000-student Hillsborough County Public Schools.
+The new analytics engine can offer data insights from Edsby’s own LMS or others, can identify where students are struggling most and suggest instruction corrections or additional PD for educators, and can be scaled for even the largest districts.

 In Riddell’s best-of-ISTE roundup, 7 ed tech tools to note from ISTE 2016, he called Edsby’s new analytics one of this year’s biggest ISTE takeaways, describing its value in helping districts, regions or whole countries zero in on students at risk.

 The upgrade is set to simplify the identification of achievement trends in real-time across populations ranging from a single class to the whole district.
 Educators will also be able to more easily pinpoint students at risk of failing.
 The beefed-up analytics engine will also be able to provide educators with suggestions on how to alter instruction for struggling students or additional PD they can participate in.